The Idolmaster Cinderella Girls: Starlight Stage: Development and release

+The official illustration for the game's 10th anniversary, featuring some of the idols in the game: Uzuki Shimamura, Izumi Ohishi, Riamu Yumemi, Mirei Hayasaka, Kotoka Saionji, Yui Ohtsuki, Rika Jougasaki, Kanade Hayami, Risa Matoba, and Shiki Ichinose.
+There's a lineup change from the artwork to the MV of the song "Everafter", when Nono Morikubo replaced Rika's position.

 Starlight Stage was primarily developed by Cygames with Shirō Ogata of Bandai Namco Entertainment serving as its producer.
 When the game's development began, the team at Cygames considered both Unity and Cocos2d-x for the game's engine.
 The team wanted an engine that could consistently maintain a frame rate of 60 frames per second (FPS) and have high-quality graphics with idol-like qualities.
 With these requirements in mind, the staff spent about a month on each engine to evaluate its performance and capabilities.
 Despite the fact that Unity 5 was only recently released and had issues with performance spikes, Unity was ultimately chosen for its efficiency and the quality that the team achieved with it during experimentation.
 Engineer Masaru Kanai thought that the inclusion of graphical effects such as bloom and depth of field was the most effective way to enhance the game's graphical appeal, and he noted that much of the graphical effects used in the game originated from the first month of testing.
 To ensure that the game is playable at 60 FPS on low-spec devices, the team also created a lightweight, 3D setting with reduced effects and 2D modes.